ContactRoom: Room I4-309 (3rd floor)

 San Diego, CA 92111-4998

 - Mesa College Scholarship Opportunities

 - Sin Fronteras Scholarship The Sin Fronteras Scholarship awards funding to Undocumented Students of San Diego Mesa College for the purpose of their educational advancement.
 Eligible students must have a minimum GPA of 2.5; be currently enrolled at Mesa College in at least 6 units; and have completed at least 12 units at Mesa College.
-This scholarship opportunity is open to ALL undocumented students, including AB540 and DACA.
-This scholarship is for students attending Mesa College.
+This scholarship opportunity is open to ALL undocumented students, including AB-540 and DACA recipients.
+This scholarship is for students attending San Diego Mesa College.

 - MALDEF Scholarship Resources

 - California Latino Legislative Caucus Foundation, Scholarship Program